TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-sqlusersloginsperm.md

 >No, at this time, [connecting to SQL Server running on an Azure VM](https://docs.microsoft.com/azure/sql-database/sql-database-aad-authentication-configure?tabs=azure-powershell) is not supported using an Azure Active Directory account.
 Use a domain Active Directory account instead.

 **Why am I getting 'Login failed for user' error 18456** <br>
->Please check the corresponding state number in the error 18456 and take correcting actions as per [this article](https://docs.microsoft.com/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error?view=sql-server-ver15).
+>Please check the corresponding state number in the error 18456 and take corrective actions as per [this article](https://docs.microsoft.com/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error?view=sql-server-ver15).
 Example: state 8 indicates password provided was incorrect.

 **I get login failures after SQL AlwaysOn Availability Group (AG) failover**